1602/compound/docs/api/roadmap.md

   Port existing tests to mocha.
 Including generated tests for crud controllers.

 * `helpers`:
-  Reorganize helpers.
+  - Reorganize helpers.
 Now we have 1000 lines of code, which is not okay.
+  - Nested fieldsets using fieldsFor

 * `optimize loading`:
   It takes about 300 - 500ms to load compound app.
 It's time to improve loading